SUPERETDUPER/chess/README.md

-# chess
+# Chess
-A classic chess game
+This game is currently being developped.